ecilasun/e32/README.md

 ## Execute Stage
 This stage handles bus read request for LOAD and memory address generation for LOAD/STORE instructions.
 It will also turn on the ALU for the writeback stage, where the aluout result is used, and pipelines the result of the branch decision output from the BLU.
 In addition, it caches the CSR value from currently selected CSR register for later modification, and detects ecall/ebreak/wfi/mret instructions.

+## Store Stage
+This stage handles the write enable mask generation for the STORE instruction, and byte/half data replication so that the select mask can write the respective part to memory.

+## Store Wait Stage
+This stage is entered from STORE stage to check for any busy busy conditions and will wail until the bus can apply the desired operation.

 ## Load Wait Stage
 This stage is the data load delay slot.
 Since the writeback stage needs the data from memory to pass into a register, we need to wait here for loads to complete.
 It's also a placeholder stage for future, delayed devices where loads do not complete in a single clock cycle.